codysharma/SpacemanGame/README.md

 Create spell check function using API.
 Create a hint function to appear after certain number consecutive incorrect guesses.
 Decorate the liftoff counter with colored text, background div, etc.
+Download gif of image to make the rocket have movement.
 Save timed results and display session history.
 Parse timed results by difficulty/char length to make the data more comparable.
 Other design aesthetics?